 The project will increase safety on this section of the Bruce Highway by providing an improved road geometry which will deliver safety benefits and improved traffic conditions for road users.

-The Australian Government has committed up to $57.6 towards the project, in partnership with the the Queensland Government.
+The Australian Government has committed up to $57.6 million towards the project, in partnership with the the Queensland Government.

 Early interim safety works commenced construction in July 2016 and were completed in January 2017.
 Major construction is expected to commence late 2018 and be completed late 2022, weather permitting.